Beh3moth/Forecast-for-satellite-recommendation-system/README.md

-# Forecast-gathering-for-satellite-reccomandation-system
+# Forecast-gathering-for-satellite-recomandation-system
-Forecast gathering for satellite reccomandation system for Business Information System project in collaboration with eGeos.
+Forecast gathering for satellite recomandation system for Business Information System project in collaboration with eGeos.